wazuh/wazuh-documentation/source/virtual-machine/virtual-machine.rst

     - Open Distro for Kibana: |ELASTICSEARCH_LATEST_OVA|
     - Wazuh Kibana plugin: |WAZUH_LATEST_OVA|-|ELASTICSEARCH_LATEST_OVA|

 First, import the OVA in the virtualization platform and run the virtual machine.
 The ``root`` password is ``wazuh`` and the username/password for the Wazuh API is ``wazuh/wazuh``.
-The `following video <https://www.youtube.com/watch?v=uijZuneDPPk>`_ explains how to import and execute the virtual machine.
+The `following video <https://www.youtube.com/watch?v=uijZuneDPPk>`_ explains how to import and run the virtual machine.

 The virtual machine is pre-configured to work without modifying any settings of its components.
-Nevertheless, they can be totally con
+Nevertheless, all the components can be fully customized.
+These are the configuration files locations:

-Although there is no need to change any Elastic Stack configuration settings, feel free to explore the options.
-Elasticsearch is installed in ``/usr/share/elasticsearch``.
-Similarly, Filebeat is installed in ``/usr/share/filebeat`` and its configuration file is found in ``/etc/filebeat/filebeat.yml``.
+  - Wazuh manager: ``/var/ossec/etc/ossec.conf``
+  - Open Distro for Elasticsearch: ``/etc/elasticsearch/elasticsearch.yml``
+  - Filebeat-OSS: ``/etc/filebeat/filebeat.yml``
+  - Open Distro for Kibana: ``/etc/kibana/kibana.yml``

 In case of using VirtualBox, once the virtual machine is imported it may run into issues caused by time skew when VirtualBox synchronizes the time of the guest machine.
 To prevent this situation it is recommended to enable the ``Hardware Clock in UTC Time`` option on the ``System`` tab of the virtual machine's settings.